Washington DC Inmate Records

 - The Correctional Treatment Facility (CTF)

 As one of the nation's most prominent municipal correctional authorities, the DC DOC manages an average daily population of 1,700 inmates.
-The DC Jail only houses adult male offenders while female and male offenders and juveniles adjudicated as adults serve time at the CTF.
-In addition to these facilities, DC DOC has contracts with three privately-operated halfway houses.
+The DC Jail only houses adult male offenders, while female and male offenders and juveniles are adjudicated as adults and serve time at the CTF.
+In addition to these facilities, DC DOC has contracts with three privately operated halfway houses.
 These independent halfway houses are used for community placement of inmates and offer several educational opportunities and programming services.
 Halfway houses on contract with DC DOC include:

 - Extended House, Inc.